semgrep/ocaml-tree-sitter-core/doc/adding-a-language.md

 1. Create a `lang/X` folder.
 2. Add sample input programs for testing.
 3. Add a collection of projects on which to run parsing stats.
+4. Create an `fyi.list` file containing extra files to bundle with the final OCaml/C project.

 Here's the file hierarchy for Ruby: